-Ransomware viruses EG CryptoLocker seem to be on the rise in WA.
-This is a very serious threat for data files on your computer and one of the worse we have seen.
-In the two instances we have seen recently, the virus has infected the computer via an email pretending to be from Australia Post about a missed delivery.
+The virus usually infects the computer via an email pretending to be from Australia Post, about a missed delivery.
 It then asks you to click a link to track the package.
 If you click the link your computer will be infected with the CryptoLocker virus and it will then silently start encrypting your files and deleting the originals.
 When it has completed encrypting all your data files the virus will display a ransom message.

-This virus will not only infect your computer and encrypt your data files but it will also encrypt all files that the infected computer has access to IE. USB drives, flash drives and any data shared on other computers or servers etc.
+This virus will not only infect your computer and encrypt your data files but it will also encrypt all files that the infected computer has access to IE. USB drives, flash drives and any data shared areas i.e. files on other computers or servers etc.

 Once your files have been encrypted there is no way to DE-encrypt the files without the 256 bit key known only to the scammer.
 Your only choice is to remove the infection and restore your data from backup.

 - Ensure your Antivirus and/or Anti-malware software definitions are kept up to date.

 Anti-virus programs will protect you from known versions of the virus but will not stop new variants or entirely new strains.

 - Ensure any programs you use are up to date and the Windows updates are applied on a regular basis.
 This will help fix bugs in the Windows operating system and associated programs that could provide entry for the scammers or viruses.